pdb2gmx gmx 4.5: issues with atom name in last column

 In gmx 4.0.x the last column was never printed so never had this problem before.

-#3 Updated by David van der Spoel about 9 years ago
+#3 Updated by David van der Spoel over 9 years ago

 Made a patch in commit dfdf261 that fixes this for proteins.